 What Is Your Most Valuable Asset?

 Some moments only work if you were in the room.
-You can retell them, but the texture gets lost: the silence, the slight discomfort, the way a group of very smart people suddenly realize they don’t have the answer.
-This is my attempt to retell one anyway, because the lesson has only gotten sharper with time.
+The silence, the slight discomfort, a group of smart people realizing they don’t have the answer.
+I’m retelling one anyway, because the lesson has gotten sharper with time.

 Building 324